The Year's Premier Financial Event Grand Unveiling Of The World Investor Week In Taiwan

+Resilience x Digital x Sustainability: Paving the way for the Future of Investment and Wealth Management

-(MENAFN- Media OutReach Newswire) TAIPEI, TAIWAN - Media OutReach - 3 October 2023 - The highly anticipated "World Investor Week (WIW)" event, a hallmark in the global finance domain, commenced yesterday across several international venues.
+TAIPEI, TAIWAN - Media OutReach - 3 October 2023 - The highly anticipated 'World Investor Week (WIW)' event, a hallmark in the global finance domain, commenced yesterday across several international venues.
 Taiwan has curated an elite assembly of both local and international experts to deeply explore the evolving landscape of investment and wealth management.
 In light of the International Organization of Securities Commissions (IOSCO) advocating enhanced resilience among investors, this forum is strategically designed to bolster investor resilience, enhance digital financial expertise, and champion sustainable innovation.
 The initiative is set to elevate the broader public's grasp on judicious investment and astute financial planning.

 The Presidential Office Secretary-General, Lin Chia-lung, along with the heads of various organizing agencies, jointly presided over the opening ceremony of the 2023 WIW from October 2nd to 6th.